-The annual Consideration for the Services shall not exceed the yearly budget of the Ministry dedicated to this Agreement, including VAT.
+The annual Consideration for the Services shall not exceed the yearly budget of the Ministry dedicated to this Agreement, which amounts to NIS 8 million including VAT.
+For the avoidance of doubt, it is emphasized that the Ministry is not obligated to order any minimum volume of services.

 At the end of every calendar month, the Consultant shall submit deliverables and a monthly report for each project, in accordance with each project proposal agreed to by the Ministry (hereinafter: the “Monthly Work Report”).
 In the Monthly Work Report, if a milestone payment (according to the approved project plan) has been achieved that month, the Consultant will confirm the amount of hours actually provided by each team member, and will specify reimbursement requested for travel to Israel in such month.
 The Consultant will issue a pro forma tax invoice with its Monthly Work Report.